Medal.tv’s clipping service allows gamers to share the moments of their digital lives

 “It is programmed so that it only records the game,” DeWitte says.
 “There is no inbound connection.
 It only calls for the API [and] all of the things that would be somewhat dangerous from a privacy perspective are all opt-in.”

 There are roughly 30,000 users on the platform every week and around 15,000 daily active users, according to DeWitte.
-Launched last May, the company has been growing between 5% and 10% weekly, according to DeWitte.
+Launched last May, the company has been growing between 5 percent and 10 percent weekly, according to DeWitte.
 Typically, users are sharing clips through Discord, WhatsApp and Instagram direct messages, DeWitte said.

-In addition to the consumer-facing clipping service, Medal also offers a data collection service that aggregates information about the clips that are shared by Medal’s users so game developers and streamers can get a sense of how clips are being shared across what platform.
+In addition to the consumer-facing clipping service, Medal also offers a data collection service that aggregates information about the clips that are shared by Medal’s users so game developers and streamers can get a sense of how clips are being shared across which platform.

 “We look at clips as a form of communication and in most activity that we see, that’s how it’s being used,” says DeWitte.